Naveen-PJ/Phineas_AI/README.md

 # Phineas_AI

 ## Overview
 Phineas AI is a Python-based software designed to record entire lectures or classes, transcribe them into text, and generate concise summaries.
 The summaries include key points such as homework details, additional points discussed by the professor, and answers to student doubts.
-The software uses the `facebook/bart-large-cnn` model for summarization and has a user-friendly interface built with Kivy.
+The software uses the `llama3-70b` model for summarization and has a user-friendly interface built with Kivy.

 ### Key Features

 1. **Transcription**:
    - Converts the recorded audio into text using speech recognition.
 2. **Summarization**:
-   - Generates summaries of the lecture using the `facebook/bart-large-cnn` model, including key points, homework details, and professor's extra discussions.
+   - Generates summaries of the lecture using the `llama3-70b` model, including key points, homework details, and professor's extra discussions.
 3. **Doubt Clarification**:
-   - A future feature to clarify students' doubts during the lecture.
+   - A feature to clarify students' doubts during the lecture using the `SimpleChatBot` class.
 4. **User Interface**:
    - A simple Kivy-based interface for an easy user experience.